 Childhood money lessons

-I have a few core money memories from my youth:
+Indulge me as I share a few core money memories from my youth:

 - I have a picture of me and my brother running a lemonade stand on my front lawn around 1st grade.
 Which I very vaguely remember